Lego BrickHeadz: Development

-Marcos Bessa discussed the idea for a character that end up deciding just does not fit the BrickHeadz style and explained, "We’ve had a couple that turned out to be a bit more challenging in execution, that we have paused and might then revisit to see if we find new solutions.
+Bessa discussed ideas for characters that end up not fitting the BrickHeadz style: "We've had a couple that turned out to be a bit more challenging in execution, that we have paused and might then revisit to see if we find new solutions.
 Maybe in the future a new part gets developed that suddenly triggers that solution that we haven't come up with.
 But there are also certain characters that just completely challenge the form, because BrickHeadz is primarily a small little square body with a huge head, and if you look at something like Blue, the raptor from Jurassic World, it challenges the whole form.
 That was a particularly hard one to execute.
 But we feel that we still managed to get a pretty recognisable and cool model that stays true to what the reference is, but also stays true to what BrickHeadz are.

-Marcos Bessa discussed about the two new types of glasses from the Go Brick Me (set number: 41957) and explained, "The brief for the BrickHeadz line actually came with a request to do something like this.
+Bessa also discussed the two new types of glasses from the Go Brick Me set (41957) — a set which allows builders to create their own custom BrickHeadz figures — and explained, "The brief for the BrickHeadz line actually came with a request to do something like this.
 The idea for the Go Brick Me set came very early, in early 2017, so the brand was just about to come out officially on the market.
 We were already planning what to do for 2018 and so the importance of customisation, allowing people to represent their features was of key importance for this.
 So we immediately started looking into what that would mean in terms of new elements – how to make glasses, do we need something new?
 I started exploring and came up with a whole lot of variations of new elements that we could make, trying to come up with something that would work and fulfil the brief for this purpose, but become a versatile enough element that it could become interesting for other uses.
-And I think we ended up finding something that is pretty cool for what we do in the set, but also offers a lot of other opportunities, and I'm really looking forward to seeing what comes out of it.
+And I think we ended up finding something that is pretty cool for what we do in the set, but also offers a lot of other opportunities, and I'm really looking forward to seeing what comes out of it."

 Launch

-The Lego BrickHeadz theme was launched at the San Diego Comic-Con in 2017.
-The convention-exclusive two-packs only available at the Lego booth, with characters included Captain America, Wonder Woman and The Joker based on the DC Comics and Marvel Comics.
+The Lego BrickHeadz theme was officially launched at San Diego Comic-Con in 2017.
+Convention-exclusive two-packs were only available at the Lego booth, with characters based on DC and Marvel properties including Captain America, Wonder Woman, and The Joker.

-In 2019, Lego Design Manager Marcos Bessa announced the Lego BrickHeadz theme will continue into 2020 and presumably expand again as licensed characters return to the line-up.
+In 2019, Lego design manager Marcos Bessa announced the BrickHeadz theme would continue into 2020 and expand with more licensed characters.

 Sub-themes

-According to Bricklink, The Lego Group released 135 playsets as part of the Lego BrickHeadz theme.
+According to BrickLink, the Lego Group has released 168 playsets as part of the BrickHeadz theme as of March 2025.
+These sets contain a total of 263 numbered figures.